 Here’s the truth.
 Your construction business will stand or fall on numbers.
 It’s that simple.

 This means you should understand your numbers, including what each metric means.
-While you can try to do this by yourself, the eyes of experienced construction CPAs can also come in handy.
+While you can try to do this by yourself, the eyes of experienced construction accountants can also come in handy.

 At Atlas Accounting Group, we help contractor & specialty trade businesses navigate complex financials and reach loftier financial goals.